rackerlabs/technical-blog/content/blog/2020/2020-11-2-introducing-role-based-access-control-on-objectrocket/index.md

 ---

 Sharing logins is lame.
 It’s a necessary evil, though; there are some scenarios where you just have to.
-When it comes to aaS offerings, it can be a real challenge as teams get larger and you don’t want to give everyone full control.
+When it comes to SaaS offerings, it can be a real challenge as teams get larger and you don’t want to give everyone full control.
 The clear solution is Role-Based Access Control (RBAC) and today we’re enabling RBAC features on our brand new hosting platform.